 Tikal collapsed started at the end of the ninth century although the reason for its collapse is not known; War, revolt, disease, natural catastrophe and drought have all been suggested.
 Drought is certainly a possibility as it was reliant on seasonal rainfall which left it vulnerable to prolonged drought, which is thought to have had a significant influence in the collapse of the Maya.
-Evidence has been found that some of the buildings were burned, and of a gradual decline in its population resulting in its abandonment by the end of the 10th century.
+Evidence has been found that some of the buildings were burned and of a gradual decline in its population resulting in its abandonment by the end of the 10th century.

 After Tikal was abandoned and overgrown by the jungle, the city remained unknown to outsiders for several centuries.
 In 1525, Spanish conquistador Hernando Cortés passed near to the ruins but did not learn of them.
-The first official expedition to Tikal was in 1848 but it wasn’t until the 1960’s that major excavation work started.
+The first official expedition to Tikal was in 1848 but it wasn’t until the 1960s that major excavation work started.
 Today, many ruins are still covered by jungle.
 It is estimated that Tikal covers 23 square miles, much of which has not yet been cleared or excavated.
 Over 4000 structures, which include temples, palaces, pyramids, residences, ballgame courts and inscribed stone monuments have been found.
-The oldest of these dates back to 800 BCE, while the most recent from 900 AD.
-A set of earthworks has been discovered which surrounds Tikal with a rampart and a 6-meter-wide trench.
+The oldest of these dates back to 800 BCE, while the most recent is from 900 AD.
+A set of earthworks has been discovered that surrounds Tikal with a rampart and a 6-meter-wide trench.